ruby-processing/PiCrate/docs/_editors/vim.md

 layout: post
 title:  "Vim"
 permalink: /editors/vim/
-keywords: editor, ide, ruby, propane, vim, emacs, jedit
+keywords: editor, ide, ruby, picrate, vim, emacs, jedit
 ---

 Is an excellent choice for linux and mac users, it is lighweight (runs from the console) commands available from vim:-